\"Writing.Com

 How High is Up?

-Everest may be the highest point above sea level, but the sea is neither fixed nor level.
+Everest may be the highest point above sea level, but the surface of the sea is neither fixed nor level.
 It's subject to tidal forces and the whims of weather.
 And it wraps around a lumpy world that isn't a perfect sphere (science guys call it an oblate spheroid).
 Earth's rotation produces a centrifugal force that causes an outward bulge at the equator.
 When measured from the center of the earth, this bulge accounts for a nearly 14-mile difference in sea level between the poles and the equator.

 What?
 Sea level isn't level!
 How can that be?